-Poznan Palm House – A Lush Green Oasis, With Cake!
+Poznan Palm House: A Lush Green Oasis, With Cake!

 In the heart of Poznan, Poland, you’ll find a hidden sanctuary filled with gorgeous huge tropical, subtropical, and savannah plants.
 The Poznan Palm House, an enormous complex of 12 glasshouses, boasts the title of the largest palm house in Poland, and one of the largest in all of Europe (where they are also referred to as “conservatories.”

 But it’s more than just a breathtaking display of plants.
 A large selection of aquariums, an Instagram-worthy café, and even a giant habitrail of leaf cutter ants makes a visit to the Poznan Palm House unforgettable.
+I was amazed at this beautiful space!

 The History of the Poznan Palm House